wetransform/hc-documentation/docs/faq/faq_hc/faq-hc-validation-4.md

 Why?</h2>

 There is a bug concerning left-handed coordinate reference systems in the INSPIRE Validator that can lead to such an error message.
-See the <a href="https://github.com/inspire-eu-validation/ets-repository/issues/60">discussion</a> about this issue.
+See the <a target="_blank" href="https://github.com/inspire-eu-validation/ets-repository/issues/60">discussion</a> about this issue.